Canon 6D Mark II vs Nikon 1 V2

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the V2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the V2 was succeeded by the Nikon 1 V3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 6D Mark II and V2 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Nikon 1 V2 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 6D Mark II or the Nikon 1 V2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.